-Look Sheryl this is kind of an experiment for me too, I haven’t tried directly with demons, remember the one who was in direct contact is my cousin so we must trust him in this matter.
-And yes, it is possible but we also need to prepare ourselves to be mentally strong that way the entities cannot deceive us or trick us in any way, hopefully.
-Remember we are going to be in touch with dark angels who have more desire to become full demons so they will do anything in their power to make us do their will even taking our lives during the process.
-The more souls they got, the more power they can get during the transformation, they are already deformed due to their twisted goodness, that’s how they tricked my cousin by taking the shape of his grandfather.
-So now they are looking for a full transformation, their physical aspect is still missing and it was strongly affected during their battle in heaven.
+“Look, Sheryl, this is kind of an experiment for me, too.
+I haven’t tried it directly with demons.
+Remember, the one who was in direct contact is my cousin, so we must trust him in this matter.
+And yes, it is possible, but we also need to prepare ourselves to be mentally strong—that way, hopefully the entities cannot deceive us or trick us in any way.
+Remember, we are going to be in touch with dark angels who have a strong desire to become full demons, so they will do anything in their power to make us do their bidding—even taking our lives during the process.
+The more souls they get, the more power they can acquire during the transformation.
+They are already deformed due to them twisting goodness—that’s how they tricked my cousin: by taking the shape of his grandfather.
+So now they are looking for a full transformation.
+Their physical aspect is still missing and it was strongly affected during their battle in heaven.”

-Everything appeared to be well under control as we had gained more knowledge on how to deal with these entities.
+Everything appeared to be well under control, as we had gained more knowledge on how to deal with these entities.
 We sat at the same table where we conducted the guidance session, and then, out of nowhere, a sudden gap of silence ensued.

 It felt like it lasted almost two minutes, if not longer.
 The sensation was peculiar, akin to the sensation of your ears blocking when you ascend to a high place.
 Your voice becomes muffled, and you must yell to hear yourself.
 In this instance, however, it was as if another voice broke through.

 This voice was distinct from the ones we had heard before.
-It calmly stated, "Match the time, do not waste it; use it wisely."
+It calmly stated, “Match the time; do not waste it.
+Use it wisely.”
 The energy emanating from this voice felt entirely different.
 We didn’t sense any danger or threats; instead, it felt like a guiding spirit, attempting to lead us in the right direction.

-After this Leann spoke, I was more than convinced we are in the right path, this could have been an angel or some familiar that had passed away long ago, I could feel it on the air, the clean energy, the soothing voice.
-There was just one thing… match the time?

-He could be talking about the exact time to perform it… so as the trinity it is known that the right time is 3:00 p.m. but we had enough, enough to close the day with all we had experienced.
+After this, Leann spoke: “I was more than convinced we were on the right path.
+This could be an angel or some relative that passed away long ago.
+I can feel it in the air, the clean energy, the soothing voice.
+There’s just one thing . . . ‘match the time’?”He could be talking about the exact time to perform it. . . .
+Being a trinity, it is known that the right time is 3 p.m., but we had enough to finish the day with all we had experienced.

 What a long day!
-We were starving as we spent the whole day researching and learning about these entities, we order pizza and after a couple of hours, we went to bed.
+We were starving since we spent the whole day researching and learning about these entities.
+We ordered pizza and, after a couple of hours, we went to bed.

-I recall going to bed very tired and decided to sleep and get the most energy I could for the next day, it was going to be long and tiring as well so a good sleep was necessary.
+I recall going to bed very tired and decided to sleep as long as I could to get the most energy possible for the next day.
+It was going to be long and tiring, as well, so a good sleep was necessary.

-I don’t usually wake up at night not even to pee, but this time I woke up to a quenching thirst as if I was walking a long distance under the sun.
+I don’t usually wake up at night, not even to pee, but this time I woke up to a vicious thirst, as if I’d been walking a long distance under the sun.

-I went to the kitchen to get water, my house has 2 stories so I went downstairs barely awake and before finishing going down I saw a shadow, it looked like it was staring at me but I could see it move quickly to the living room.
-For some reason, I felt no fear instead I was kind of worried and thought, could it be Jeremy?
+I went to the kitchen to get water.
+My house has two stories so I went downstairs barely awake and, before reaching the bottom, I saw a shadow; it looked like it was staring at me, but I could see it move quickly to the living room.
+For some reason, I felt no fear; instead, I was just kind of worried and thought, Could it be Jeremy?

-Maybe he was scared and worried too?
+Maybe he was scared and worried, too?